netcreateorg/nc-multiplex/ReadMe.md

 ## Managing Databases

-All databases are stored in the NetCreate runtime folder, e.g. `~/your-dev-folder/nc-multiplex/netcreate-2018/build/runtime/`.
+All databases are stored in the Net.Create runtime folder, e.g. `~/your-dev-folder/nc-multiplex/netcreate-2018/build/runtime/`.
 All node processes share the same database files.
 So any database you spin up will be in the main runtime folder.

 * Prepopulate the databases and templates by simply copying the `*.loki` and `*.template` files there prior to running `node nc-multiplex.js`.